-Unarmed civilian protection (UCP) is the practice of deploying professionally prepared unarmed civilians before, during, or after violent conflict in order to prevent or reduce violence, to provide direct physical protection to civilian populations under threat, and to strengthen or build resilient local peace infrastructures.
-Unlike traditional military peacekeeping or armed private security firms, this is done without the use of, or reliance on, weapons, and therefore it is based on a different paradigm, which emphasizes relationships over threat power.
+Unarmed Civilian Protection (UCP) is the practice of deploying professionally prepared unarmed civilians before, during, or after violent conflict, to prevent or reduce violence; to provide direct physical protection to civilian populations under threat; and to strengthen or build resilient local peace infrastructures.
+Unlike traditional military peacekeeping or armed private security firms, this is done without the use of, or reliance on, weapons, and therefore it is based on a different paradigm, one that emphasizes relationships over threat power.

-Although organizations implement UCP in a variety of ways, they usually share key methods, key principles (e.g., nonviolence, nonpartisanship), key sources of guidance (e.g., International Humanitarian Law), and key skills.
+Although organizations implement UCP in a variety of ways, they usually share: key methods; key principles (e.g., Nonviolence, Nonpartisanship); key sources of guidance (e.g., International Humanitarian Law); and key skills).

-Unarmed civilian protection practitioners engage with affected communities at the grassroots level for varying periods of time, usually ranging from a month to a few years.
-The four main methods of UCP are (1) proactive engagement, (2) monitoring, (3) relationship building, and (4) capacity development.
-Each of these methods has a number of applications, (1) protective are: presence, protective accompaniment and inter-positioning; (2) ceasefire monitoring, rumour control, and early warning/early response; (3) confidence building, multi-track dialogue and local-level mediation; and (4) training and supporting local UCP infrastructures (see figure on page 3).
-UCP methods operate in a dynamic interaction, reinforcing each other.
+Practitioners of Unarmed Civilian Protection (UCPs) engage with affected communities at the grassroots level for varying periods of time, usually ranging from a months to a few years.
+The four main methods of UCP are (I) proactive engagement, (2) monitoring, (3) relationship building, and (4) capacity development.
+Each of these methods has several applications, which are: protective presence, protective accompaniment and inter-positioning; ceasefire monitoring, rumour control, and early warning/early response; confidence building, multi-track dialogue and local-level mediation; and training and supporting local UCP infrastructures (see figure on page 3).
+UCP methods interact and reinforce each other.
 They are also selected on a case-by-case basis, depending on specific needs of the focus population, the type of conflict and context, as well as the mandate and capacity of the implementing organization.
 That's why UCP may look different in each deployment.

-In addition to the important work done by International Committee of the Red Cross (ICRC), United Nations High Commissioner for Refugees (UNHCR), United Nations International Children's Emergency Fund (UNICEF), and others - each within their own protection mandate, methods, funding and niche - the UCP methodology described here has been pioneered, developed and refined by civil society organizations such as Cure Violence, Peace Nonviolent Peaceforce.
-Brigades International and The World Council of Churches Ecumenical Accompaniment Protection in Israel and Palestine.
+In addition to the important work done by ICRC, UNHCR, UNICEF, IRC and others-each within their own protection mandate, methods, funding and niche, the UCP methodology described here has been pioneered, developed and refined by civil society organizations such as Cure Violence, Nonviolent Peaceforce, Peace Brigades International and The World Council of Churches Ecumenical Accompaniment Project in Israel and Palestine.
+Currently, twelve international NGOs practice UCP in seventeen areas of violent conflict.
+Women comprise over 40% of the field staff.